More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 What impact does the landfill have on public health?

-Sunny Farms is subject to numerous state and federal environmental regulations and employs best management practices to ensure there is no impact from our operations on public health.
+The landfill is subject to numerous state and federal environmental regulations and employs best management practices to ensure there is no impact from our operations on public health.

 How does the community know if the landfill is taking the proper safety and environmental precautions?